How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • regular inspections of flowers for pests

-• sanitary cuttings
+• sanitary trimmings

-• optimal keeping conditions for each specific plant
+• optimal conditions for each specific plant

 Diseased leaves